tmissao/DockerMastery/composeEnvFile/Readme.md

-# Override ENV variables on docker-compose
+# ENV Files and override env variables on docker-compose